Guilhabert de Castres

 Which council condemned Catharism, and what did it decide?

 The Third Lateran Council in 1179 condemned Catharism, declaring it a heresy.
-The council decided to excommunicate those who adhered to Cathar beliefs and called for measures to suppress the movement, including the use of force if necessary.
-This laid the groundwork for the Albigensian Crusade launched in 1209.
+The council decided to excommunicate those who adhered to Cathar beliefs and called for secular authorities to take action against them.
+This condemnation laid the groundwork for subsequent actions like the Albigensian Crusade.

 Did Guilhabert de Castres ever recant?

 There is no evidence that Guilhabert de Castres ever recanted his beliefs.
-He remained a committed leader within the Cathar movement until his death, continuing to promote its teachings despite the Church's efforts to suppress them.
+He remained a committed leader of the Cathar movement until his death.
+His steadfastness in his beliefs contributed to his status as a prominent figure in Cathar history.

 What is the difference between Catharism and orthodox Christianity?

-Catharism differed from orthodox Christianity primarily in its dualistic belief in two gods, one good and one evil, responsible for the spiritual and material worlds, respectively.
-It rejected key Christian doctrines such as the incarnation, the crucifixion, and the authority of the Church.
-In contrast, orthodox Christianity teaches the existence of one God, the goodness of creation, and the importance of the sacraments and Church authority.
+Catharism differs from orthodox Christianity in its dualistic belief in two gods, one good and one evil, responsible for the spiritual and material worlds, respectively.
+It rejects the incarnation of Christ, the sacraments, and the authority of the Catholic Church.
+In contrast, orthodox Christianity upholds the Trinity, the sacraments, and the Church's authority as central tenets.

 Are there modern versions of Catharism?

-There are no direct modern versions of Catharism, as the movement was largely eradicated by the Albigensian Crusade and subsequent Inquisition.
-However, some modern spiritual movements draw inspiration from Cathar beliefs, emphasizing personal spirituality and dualistic themes, but they do not represent a direct continuation of historical Catharism.
+There are no direct modern versions of Catharism, as the movement was largely eradicated by the Albigensian Crusade and the Inquisition.
+However, some contemporary spiritual movements draw inspiration from Cathar beliefs, emphasizing dualism and spiritual purity.
+These are not direct continuations but rather reinterpretations of Cathar ideas.

 Is there anything Guilhabert de Castres got right?